stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ```

 Unlike with natural numbers (`Nat`), which are define as an inductive
-data type (and are only converted to integer primitives during compilation),
+data type and are only converted to integer primitives during compilation,
-Idris can't tell that `x - 1` is strictly smaller than `x` and therefore
+Idris can't tell that `x - 1` is strictly smaller than `x`, and so it
-converges towards the base case.
+fails to verify that this must converge towards the base case.

 For such occasions, there is utility function `assert_smaller`, which
 we can use to convince the totality checker: